-Chalok Baan Kao Bay is one of the biggest and best Koh Tao beaches, perfect for an entire day of exploring, beach bumming and relaxing.
-I visited Chalok Beach Koh Tao at around 4pm in the afternoon and the long white sand beach was practically empty.
+Chalok Baan Kao Bay is one of the best things to do in Koh Tao, perfect for an entire day of exploring, beach bumming and relaxing.
+I visited Chalok Beach Koh Tao at around 4 pm in the afternoon and the long white sand beach was practically empty.

 HOW TO GET TO CHALOK BAAN KAO BAY

 Chalok Bay Koh Tao is a short 10-minute drive from Sairee Beach which has great road access and parking spots are available all along the beach.